‘Elderly’ or ‘older’? Advocates and a dictionary address language on aging.

 “We’re descriptive ... not prescriptive,’’ she adds.
 “We’re not telling you how to use words.
 We’re telling you how you use words.”

 How conference exhibitor Wamis Singhatat uses words changed swiftly nine years ago when he started working with medical doctors and older people to create the Tango Belt, a device that protects hips by deploying airbags in case of falls.
 Working alongside those doctors influenced his vocabulary changes: “Community not facility, because no one wants to live in a facility.
-And it’s older adults instead of ‘seniors’ or ‘elderly’ or ‘geriatric people.’
+And it’s ‘older adults’ instead of ‘seniors’ or ‘elderly’ or ‘geriatric people.’

 “I think the whole rationale behind using this nomenclature is that the quality of life is improving later in your life,” he says, and “elderly” or “senior” doesn’t accurately describe “a 75-year-old today” versus one “20, 30, 40 years ago.”